 Homework and basic course documents will be on the class page, publicly accessible from my web page (http://kfoster.ccny.cuny.edu).
 Readings and some other material will be available on the Blackboard course page (login required).
-Some class material will be online videos.
 I will periodically send emails to the class via Blackboard so you must keep your CCNY email updated.